BitEscrow/escrow-sdk/README.md

 ### Funding

-Once a final proposal has been delivered to our server, we will validate the terms and any endorsements, then publish a [contract](docs/contract.md).
-This contract is assigned a signing [agent](docs/contract.md), which is used to coordinate deposits.
+Once a final proposal has been delivered to our server, we will validate the terms (plus any endorsements), then publish an open [contract](docs/contract.md).
+This contract is also assigned an [agent](docs/contract.md) for coordinating deposits.

-Each funder requests a deposit [account](docs/deposit.md) from the agent.
+To deposit funds, each funder requests a deposit [account](docs/deposit.md) from the agent.
 This account uses a 2-of-2 multi-signature address with a time-locked refund path.

 ```ts
 interface DepositAccount {